 Breastmilk is rich in nutrients and contains antibodies that can help protect the baby from infection and assist healthy growth.

-Earlier this year, MNT reported on a study published in the journal Applied and Environmental Microbiology, which claimed breastfeeding helps infants grow friendly gut bacteria.
+Last year, MNT reported on a study published in the journal Applied and Environmental Microbiology, which claimed breastfeeding helps infants grow friendly gut bacteria.
 Another study published in JAMA Pediatrics suggested that continued breastfeeding could even improve a child's intelligence later in life.

 As a result of these potential benefits, the World Health Organization (WHO) recommend that women exclusively breastfeed their infants in the first 6 months of life, and solid foods should be introduced at 6 months to complement breastfeeding for up to 2 years or more.